MicrosoftDocs/msix-docs/msix-src/package/create-certificate-package-signing.md

 A self-signed certificate is useful for testing your app before you're ready to publish it to the Store.
 Follow the steps outlined in this section to create a self-signed certificate.

 > [!NOTE]
-> Self-signed certificates are strictly for testing.
-When you are ready to publish your app either to the store or from other venues, switch the certificate to reputable source.
-Failure to do this may result in the inability for your app to get installed by your customers.
+> When you create and use a self-signed certificate only users who install and trust your certificate can run your application.
+This is easy to implement for testing but it may prevent additional users from installing your application.
+When you are ready to publish your application we recommend that you use a certificate issued by a trusted source.
+This system of centralized trust helps to ensure that the application ecosystem has levels of verification to protect users from malicious actors.

 ### Determine the subject of your packaged app